Petrophile serruriae

 Petrophile serruriae is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
 It is a shrub with crowded, pinnate, needle-shaped, sharply-pointed leaves, and oval heads of silky-hairy yellow, greyish mauve to pink flowers.

 Description

 Petrophile serruriae is an erect or spreading shrub that typically grows to a height of 0.2–1.5 m.
 It has silky-hairy branchlets and leaves but does not form a lignotuber.
 The leaves are bipinnate or tripinnate, 15–34 mm long on a petiole 2–10 mm long, with mostly twenty-seven to thirty-five needle-shaped, sharply-pointed lobes.
 The flowers are arranged on the ends of branchlets and in leaf axils with oval heads about 10 mm in diameter, with a few deciduous involucral bracts at the base.
 The flowers are 13–16 mm long, silky-hairy and yellow, greyish mauve to pink.
-Flowering mainly occurs from July to December and the fruit is a nut, fused with others in a oval to spherical head 10–12 mm in diameter.
+Flowering mainly occurs from July to December and the fruit is a nut, fused with others in an oval to spherical head 10–12 mm in diameter.